 Prague is a city of very high standards, offering both historical and modern congress venues, hotels, restaurants and places of interest.
 When holding congresses in this beautiful city, we find that our clients are more than satisfied with the variety of excellent venues that provide a high standard of hospitality, with the overall costs being very competitive when compared to other European cities.

 Prague - the capital of the Czech Republic situated on both banks of the Vltava river is a beautiful city with a rich history.
-Thanks to its location in the centre of Europe, Prague has always been an important crossroads of trade and culture.
-In the course of its thousand-year history, Prague has always been the political, cultural, and business centre of the country.
-Prague, often called "Golden" or "Hundred-spired", belongs to the architecturally unique European towns, attractive for tourists from around the world.
-Visitors find themselves enjoying a living museum of European architecture from Romanesque time to the present.
-Prague has 1,200,000 inhabitants and stretches over approximately 500 square kilometres.
-The dominant feature of the city is Prague Castle, which houses the gothic St. Vitus's Cathedral.
-The castle had been the seat of Czech kings since 1087, until 1918 when it became the seat of presidents of Czechoslovakia, and since 1993 it has been the seat of the president of the Czech Republic.
+Thanks to its location in the center of Europe, Prague has always been important crossroads of trade and culture.
+During its thousand-year history, Prague has always been the political, cultural, and business center of the country.
+Prague, often called "Golden" or "Hundred-spired", belongs to the architecturally unique European cities, attractive for tourists from around the world.
+Visitors find themselves enjoying a living museum of European architecture from the Romanesque time to the present.
+Prague has 1,200,000 inhabitants and stretches over approximately 500 square kilometers.
+The dominant feature of the city is the Prague Castle, which houses the gothic St. Vitus's Cathedral.
+The castle used to be the seat of Czech kings since 1087 until 1918, when it became the seat of presidents of Czechoslovakia, and since 1993 it has been the seat of the president of the Czech Republic.

 - Prague has a designated UNESCO World Cultural and Natural Heritage area of more than 8 sq. km

 - More than 100 personalities famous world-wide have lived in Prague (e.g. King Charles IV, Rudolph II, J. A. Comenius, W. A. Mozart, Franz Kafka, A. Einstein, A. Pick, M. Curie-Sklodowski, etc.)

 - Over 100 theatres, concert halls, galleries, etc.